-At Riddle & Brantley, our Raleigh workers’ compensation attorneys have experience representing injured workers.
-We can help you, too.
+At Riddle & Brantley, our Goldsboro workers’ compensation attorneys have experience representing injured workers.
+We can help you too.
 An employer or an employer’s insurer may question whether your injury, illness or condition was work-related.
 Alternatively, they may dispute the amount of benefits you deserve.
 You may face a long wait for workers’ compensation or you may need to file an appeal.

 Important Workplace Accident Resources